Top Selling Agents Explain How to Do an Open House Right

 Selling your house soon?
 Connect with a top agent near you to get an expert opinion on how much your house will sell for, what to fix before listing, and the latest local housing market trends.

-With the help of top real estate professionals who have hosted hundreds of these marketing events before, we’ve boiled it down to these essential tips to pull off a stellar open house that has buyers pouring in and making offers.
+With the help of top real estate professionals who have hosted hundreds of these marketing events before, we’ve boiled it down to these essential tips to pull off a stellar open house that will have buyers pouring in and making offers.

 Who Should Host An Open House?